India River Cruises 2019/20 – River Ganges

 Sustainable tourism in India:

-What we love about our Ganges cruises, is the fact that local workers are hand-picked and taught skills in languages and hospitality, before progressing to become valued members of the friendly crew, drivers or local admin staff.
+What we love about our Ganges River Cruises, is the fact that local workers are hand-picked and taught skills in languages and hospitality, before progressing to become valued members of the friendly crew, drivers or local admin staff.
 Projects funded by the company encourage learning and development and an awareness of environmental issues, all for the good of local communities.
 Local businesses are used from initial ship build, to providing hand crafted furniture and fabrics which adorn the interiors of the vessels.
 In 2019/20 season Guests will have a unique opportunity to interact with community learning projects.

 Vessels and Programmes: